Haroldgomez777/laravel_to_do/readme.md

 this is from the laravel tutorial

-This Application can be used to store the links of The Videos You wish to download in future
+This Application can be used to store links
+You wish to download in future